 Learning at your own pace can be lonely, especially for those who crave social interaction.
 Fortunately, you can offer your online learners ongoing support by fostering a supportive online community. eLearning forums, social media groups, and video conferencing software are just a few of the online tools at your disposal.

-Mentoring is yet another option, as it gives online learners the opportunity to benefit from more experienced peers.
+Mentoring is yet another way to complement self-paced training, as it gives online learners the opportunity to benefit from more experienced peers.

 3. Focus On Accessibility